 The musical form of THM was also carefully planned.
 In order to build up the mood of the work effectively, the music has a predefined gradually developing structure:

 The music starts slowly with whole notes whose pitch proceed in tune with the dancer's movements.
 It speeds up across time, gradually switching through half, quarter, eighth and sixteenth notes.
 When different note-lengths coexist in one bar, there will be tempo alteration according to the dancer's movements.
 When a bar has fixed-length notes which are fast enough to form a sub-melody, repetition and variation will be employed to enhance the rhythm.
 Chords on a lower octave are gradually introduced to further enrich the sound.
 After eight bars of sixteenth notes, which is the fastest part of the piece, the music slows down and finally ends with a whole note on A4, which is its key note.

 This article mainly covers the composition logic of the THM system.
 The whole architecture of the system is shown in the graph above.
-Before the composer can make use of the dancer’s movement data, the data has to be captured by the Myo armband and pre-processed by the corresponding infrastructure, which was discussed in The Humanistic Movement: Bodily Data Gathering and Cross-application Interoperability.
+Before the composer can make use of the dancer's movement data, the data has to be captured by the Myo armband and pre-processed by the corresponding infrastructure.
 After the notes get composed, they are sent to the sound engine, which was implemented in Ableton Live with Max for Live, and to the visual engine, which was implement in C++ based on openFrameworks, to produce sound and corresponding visuals.